plone/training/voltoaddons/06-cell-renderer.rst

 the new system.

-What's more, we'll the global Volto config registry to register our custom components, so that it's completely extendable by other projects or addons.
+What's more, we'll the global Volto config registry to register our custom components, so that it's completely open to extension from projects or other addons.

 We could use the global ``config.settings`` object to register the new cell renderers, but this functionality is directly related to our custom data block,